 - Development of ablation strategies for adults with congenital heart disease

-- Development of novel mapping systems for ventricular ablation
+- Development of novel ablation tools for ventricular tachycardia and ventricular fibrillation targeting

 - Basic characterization of ventricular repolarization

 The most common cause of death for adults with congenital heart disease is ventricular arrhythmias, but risk stratification for this group of patients is rudimentary.
 Dr. McLeod's research contributes to the understanding of disease-specific risk factors.

 Patients with congenital heart disease, channelopathies, cardiomyopathies and sudden death syndromes typically require a combination of antiarrhythmic medication and ablation.
 Dr. McLeod works to develop new tools to map and ablate the arrhythmias that pose fatal threats in these disorders.
 Ventricular fibrillation and pulsed electrical fields are core focuses of his lab's research.

 - Recipient, Fellows Award for Research Excellence, National Institutes of Health (NIH), 2004